james-w/blog/content/tech/24-first-day-of-linaro-connect.rst

 a hard copy version of `status.linaro.org`_.

 .. image:: /images/connect-progress-start.jpg
+    :alt: A large piece of paper, with hand drawn progress bars for each of 5 projects.

 We'll be updating it during the week as we make progress.
 I'll report back on how it looks at the end of the week.